SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 #### How to use OAuth 2.0 in SuperOffice Service

-Next time you create a mailbox in SuperOffice Service, add your Microsoft 365 (Microsoft® Exchange Online) email account, and you will be redirected to Microsoft for authentication:
+When a mailbox is created in SuperOffice Service, and a Microsoft 365 (Microsoft® Exchange Online) email account is added, you will be redirected to Microsoft for authentication:

 **How to create a new mailbox with OAuth 2.0:**